Julia Compton Moore: Julia Compton Moore Award

 One of Julia Moore's more important contributions to the quality of Army family life is summed up by the Ben Franklin Global Forum's press release, announcing the establishment of the Julia Compton Moore Award:

 The award recognizes the civilian spouses of soldiers for "Outstanding Contributions to the United States Army".

 Personal life

-Compton was married on November 22, 1949 to Hal Moore, who later commanded the 1st Battalion, 7th Cavalry in the battle of the Ia Drang Valley in Vietnam in 1965.
-They have five children:
+Compton was married on November 22, 1949, to Hal Moore, who later commanded the 1st Battalion, 7th Cavalry, in the battle of the Ia Drang Valley in Vietnam in 1965.
+They had five children: